FarronF/limerick-council-meetings/meetings/2019/02/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 9th January 2019.md

 A discussion took place on pedestrian crossings and the funding required for same.
 The

-Members queried if funding would be available from Development Levy monies but the--- 10
+Members queried if funding would be available from Development Levy monies but the
+---
+10

 Director advised that funding from the GMA local roads budget would be more appropriate.